-The City of Jacksonville's HCDD does not allocate funding based solely on geographic requirements.
-For direct services, Individuals or households must meet income qualifications in order to receive direct assistance from activities and services in the CPD programs.
-For eligible activities under public facilities & infrastructure improvements as well as economic development opportunities, the City will be targeting low- to moderate-income identified areas in need or low/mod block group tracts.
-See below for how the City will determine these areas.
+The City of Jacksonville's HCDD does not allocate funding based solely on geographic criteria.
+For individuals or households to receive direct assistance through the Community Planning and Development (CPD) programs, they must meet specific income qualifications.
+For eligible activities related to public facilities and infrastructure improvements, as well as economic development opportunities, the City will focus on areas identified as low- to moderate-income that are in need, particularly low/moderate-income block group tracts.
+Below is an explanation of how the City will identify these areas.